radha-rathore/PGPDS_Clustering_World-Happiness-Report-2021/README.md

 - The happiness scores and rankings use data from the Gallup World Poll .
 The columns following the happiness score estimate the extent to which each of six factors – economic production, social support, life expectancy, freedom, absence of corruption, and generosity – contribute to making life evaluations higher in each country.

 - Based on the World happiness report of 2021, clusters are being created depending upon the scores these countries got for various parameters.
-The purpose is to undestand which countries are most similar when seen in terms of these parameters.
+The purpose is to understand which countries are most similar when seen in terms of these parameters.

-I have tried to form the clusters using both Heirarchical and KMeans clustering.
+I have tried to form the clusters using both Hierarchical and KMeans clustering.

 The data and description is taken from Kaggle - https://www.kaggle.com/ajaypalsinghlo/world-happiness-report-2021